-Start by tracking your spending, either on paper or with an online tool like MoneyTalksNews’ partner PowerWallet or Mint.com.
-Once you find money leaks, start plugging them.
+Start by tracking your spending, either on paper or with an online tool like You Need a Budget.
+Once you find your money leaks, start plugging them.
 Every dollar you don’t let trickle pointlessly away is a dollar that can go toward your retirement plan.

 Being careful with your money does not mean you can’t enjoy life.
 You just need to get creative with your fun as well as your funds.

-5. Think — and talk — about end of life
+5. Think — and talk — about the end of life

-If you’re in your 40s, then your parents are likely approaching retirement age or already finished working.
+If you’re in your 40s, your parents are likely approaching retirement or already stopped working.
 That means it’s time to have what may be the most uncomfortable chat you’ll ever have with Mom and Dad.

 Yes, it’s worse than the facts-of-life talk.
 This time you’re discussing things like money, health care directives, power of attorney, wills and where your parents will live out their final years.

-Speaking of wills: If you haven’t made your own, do it now.
+Speaking of the end of life: If you haven’t made your own will, do it now.
 Your loved ones will be traumatized by your death.
 Don’t make it worse by leaving zero instructions about who should get what and who should be in charge of distributing your worldly goods.

 People with minor children must designate legal guardians for those kids in their wills.
-So figure out who you’d want those people to be and to ask them if they’d be willing to do it.
-Never just assume that your sister can take your three kids.
+So, figure out who you’d want those people to be and to ask them if they’d be willing to do it.

 What are you doing to plan for your future?
 Share with us in comments below or on our Facebook page.